WycliffeAssociates/btt-recorder-docs/docs/compiling.rst

 Creating a Chapter Recording
 ============================

 After the verse or chunk recordings have been created for a chapter it is then possible to make a recording into a complete chapter.
-The translator can listen to the entire chapter and make additional edits if necessary.
+The translator can listen to the entire chapter and make additional edits if ranecessary.

 **Terms to know**:
  * Compile – to put into one piece, combine.